 -

-It is very Sanitary
+It is very sanitary

 Even though you are leaving the entire project in the hands of your plumber to sort out the nasty work, sanitation is also important.